isomerpages/moe-tanjongkatongsec/_about-us/Mission, Vision, Values and Crest.md

 It highlights the importance of the meaning of these words:&nbsp;**Diligence**,&nbsp;**Ingenuity**&nbsp;and&nbsp;**Dexterity**

 **Diligence**
-is the willingness to persevere long after others have given up.
+is the willingness to persevere with tenacity.

 **Ingenuity**
-of mind and spirit, being creative, taking initiative and showing resourcefulness.
+is embracing the spirit of being innovative, taking initiative and showing resourcefulness.

 **Dexterity**
-is about flexibility and nimble, having the mental and emotional adaptability and agility.
+is about having the agility of mind to respond to changing conditions and circumstances.